HewlettPackard/NonStop/README.md

 NSFTI is part of suite of products packaged together under the name "NonStop middleware tools" and is shipped as T1150.
 It is installed in the directory '/usr/tandem/middlewaretools'

 # Where can I find the documentation for this product?
-The product documentation can be found at https://support.hpe.com/hpesc/public/docDisplay?docId=a00056322en_us&page=index.html
+The product documentation can be found at [HPE Docs](https://support.hpe.com/hpesc/public/docDisplay?docId=a00056322en_us&page=index.html)

 # About the examples
 Here are a few example applications to help you get started with NSFTI.